 “Maureen is a tremendous talent, and we couldn’t be happier that she has joined the team,” said Red Oak Recovery President, Jack Kline, MS, LPCS, LCAS, CCS.
 “She brings a sophisticated clinical perspective that enhances the trauma intensive, integrated care model that we utilize.”

 MacConnell received her Master of Science in Nursing, with a specialization in Family Psychiatric-Mental Health degree from Yale University School of Nursing and is a board certified Psychiatric Mental Health Nurse Practitioner.
-Her experiences in the fields of psychiatric nursing, substance abuse counseling, community and family health contribute to her abilities in directing a dynamic and holistically-based recovery program for young women.
+Her experiences in the fields of psychiatric nursing, substance use counseling, community and family health contribute to her abilities in directing a dynamic and holistically-based recovery program for young women.
 To MacConnell, holistic recovery “is the capacity for a person to be seen as an individual.
 There are so many components that make people who they are; and that is why recovery is so unique to each person.
 There may be commonalities to how we heal, but the process itself is a personal journey in self-discovery.
 You begin to understand your strengths and limitations, and the balance between the two.”

 MacConnell moved to Western North Carolina because she was searching for balance.
 “There is nothing more powerful for me than helping others, but I’ve realized that restorative balance resides in nature,” said Maureen.
 “I use it to recharge, to remind myself that there is always something larger than my thoughts.
 There are so many things that fill my soul.
 Learning, family, and maintaining my health ground me so that I’m able to put into practice the knowledge that I impart to others.”